Paul Needham (librarian): Research, works, and philosophy

 Needham's scholarly focus is incunabula, or early printed books in Europe.
 In 1976, before he became employed himself by the Scheide Library, he noted how it was the only library outside Europe to catalogue all eighteen German Bible editions that predated Martin Luther's rise to prominence.
 In 1983, he took over the role of collecting the Census of Incunabula in American Libraries; its previous preparer, Frederick R. Goff, had died the previous year.
 Needham later published an exploration of the Incunabula Short Title Catalogue and its efforts to quantitatively catalogue surviving incunabula, considered the primary historical overview of the difficulties with estimating incunabulum survival.

-Following the 2005 publication of Galilei der Künstler, a monograph by Horst Bredekamp based on the purposed discovery of a watercolour illustrated edition of Galileo Galilei's Sidereus Nuncius, Needham assisted Nick Wilding in discovering the edition was a forgery.
+Following the 2005 publication of Galilei der Künstler, a monograph by Horst Bredekamp based on the purported discovery of a watercolour illustrated edition of Galileo Galilei's Sidereus Nuncius, Needham assisted Nick Wilding in discovering the edition was a forgery.
 Needham was a contributor to Galileo's O, a 2011 essay compilation analysing the book; his original assessment was positive.
 Wilding contacted him with his suspicions that the publication was a modern fabrication, leading Needham to reanalyse it and discover that the depth of ink splotches on the page was incompatible with the book being made by a contemporary printing press.
 Shortly after, in mid-2012, the two of them announced the findings and Needham retracted his supportive assessment in Galileo's O.

 During the late 2010s, Needham collaborated with the Department of Homeland Security and the United States District Court for the District of Delaware to track down a stolen copy of a letter written by Christopher Columbus.
 After a copy sold on the private collector market was found to be a potential forgery, Needham assisted in investigations to discover the whereabouts of the original.
 He identified a number of recent forgeries, as well as the original, which had been stolen from the Biblioteca Marciana in Venice in the mid-1980s; the letter was able to be returned to Italy.
 The U.S. Attorney's Office for the District of Delaware described it as the rarest of the known surviving copies of Columbus's letters.